Butler County Sheriff’s Office conducts sex offender checks ahead of Halloween

 WICHITA, Kan.
-(KSNW) – Seargent Jeffrey Noel with the Butler County Sheriff’s Office Warrant Division was in Andover Wednesday making sure Halloween will be a safe one for trick-or-treaters.
+(KSNW) – Sergeant Jeffrey Noel with the Butler County Sheriff’s Office Warrant Division was in Andover Wednesday making sure Halloween will be a safe one for trick-or-treaters.

 Sgt.
 Noel spent a portion of last week and this week knocking on doors to verify the 151 sex offenders addresses in Butler County.

 Sgt.
-Noel said he’s had 98 percent compliance this round but for the few who didn’t check out there are consequences.
+Noel said he’s had 98% compliance this round, but for the few who didn’t check out, there are consequences.

 Before you take the kids out Thursday night, check the KBI’s sex offender registry here.
 You can search for offenders by name or location.